Perelandra0x309/secure-im/README.md

     <li>Riot/Matrix (E2EE still in beta)</li>
   </ul>
 </ul>
-Scoring messaging apps used across multiple platforms:<br>
+The following scoring table includes messaging apps that can be used across multiple platforms that synchronize conversations to all devices:<br>
 <table>
 <tr>
   <th>Application</th>